marekkoc/MCI-to-AD-Conversion-Predictors/README.md

 # MCI-to-AD-Conversion-Predictors

-This repository contains selected code samples and data analysis tools related to the research paper "Functional activity level reported by an informant is an early predictor of Alzheimer's disease."
+This repository contains selected code samples and data analysis tools related to the research papers:
+1. "Functional activity level reported by an informant is an early predictor of Alzheimer's disease."
 (Vik et al., 2023).
+2. "Predicting conversion to Alzheimer’s disease in individuals with Mild Cognitive Impairment using clinically transferable features."
+(Rye et al., 2022).

+## "Functional activity level reported by an informant is an early predictor of Alzheimer's disease."

 Exact source code to the reasearch paper is available here: [Vik_et_al_FAQ-predictor-of-AD_paper-source-code](https://github.com/marekkoc/Vik_et_al_FAQ-predictor-of-AD_paper-source-code/blob/main/faq-predictor-of-ad.ipynb) (private [MMIV repo](https://github.com/MMIV-ML/MCI-subgroups/blob/master/src/3.31-data2-RF-bl-FAQ-without-gender.ipynb)).

-## Summary
+### Summary

 The study investigates whether subtle changes in daily life functioning reported by close informants can predict conversion from Mild Cognitive Impairment (MCI) to Alzheimer's Disease (AD).
 Using longitudinal data from the Alzheimer's Disease Neuroimaging Initiative (ADNI), the researchers identified 360 patients with stable MCI (sMCI) and 320 who converted to AD (cAD).